DKmica/TreeProAIv2/replit.md

 ### Backend Architecture

 The backend is built with Node.js and Express.js, providing a RESTful API on port 3001 with CORS enabled.
-Authentication uses Replit Auth (OpenID Connect) with `express-session` backed by PostgreSQL (`connect-pg-simple`) and `passport.js` for OAuth handling.
-Users can sign in via Google, GitHub, X, Apple, or email/password.
-A comprehensive RBAC system provides granular access control and audit logging.
+Authentication uses local email/password (bcryptjs) with `express-session` backed by PostgreSQL (`connect-pg-simple`) and `passport.js` for local strategy handling.

+#### Role-Based Access Control (RBAC)

+A comprehensive RBAC system provides granular access control with the following role hierarchy:
+- **Owner (100)**: Full system access, user management, approve new signups
+- **Admin (90)**: Near-full access, can manage most settings
+- **Manager (70)**: Manage operations, crews, employees, view reports
+- **Sales/Scheduler (50)**: CRM access, quotes, calendar management
+- **Foreman (40)**: Field operations, job management, time tracking
+- **Laborer/Crew (30)**: View assigned jobs, clock in/out, equipment
+- **Customer (10)**: Portal access only - view quotes, invoices, job status

+**User Approval Workflow**: New signups require owner approval before access is granted.
+First user is auto-approved as owner.

+**User Management UI** (`/user-management`): Owner-only page for approving pending users, assigning roles, and customizing permissions.

+**Role-Based Navigation**: Sidebar dynamically shows/hides menu items based on user roles.
+Routes are protected with `RoleProtectedRoute` component.

 The API has a modular route structure with centralized error handling and UUID-based resource identifiers.
 Business logic is isolated using a service layer pattern, which includes a job state machine, a template system, and an automation engine.
 Key services encompass RAG, vector store, job lifecycle management, and payment integration.
 The backend also supports equipment usage and maintenance tracking, and a time tracking system with GPS capture and an approval workflow.

 ### Database Design